Birrellc/project-eternity-ms2/README.md

 * Design - Each section will have a slight contrast from the previous in order to provide clear seperation.
 * Dividers - Dividers are used to help split information so as to not over clutter the UX.
 * Pages - There will be a Homepage, About page, Menu page, Reservation page & a contact section in that order
-* Api - A google map api will be used to display restaurant location
+* Iframe - A google map will be loaded to the page through an iframe, previously this was done with google maps API but due to only one marker being used i deemed relying on the API unnecessary

 ### Surface